In a recent NYT post, “I Would Do Anything for Stimulus But I Wouldn’t Do That (Wonkish)”, Paul Krugman writes:

 All the government has to do, in the actual world, is mobilize those resources, which it does by issuing checks, preferably to pay people to do useful things.

-It is the availability of unemployed labor and unutilized capacity that makes such expenditure feasible and hence “affordable”.
-That is the only real meaning of “affordability” when it comes to government expenditure in a fiat-money system.
+It is the availability of idle resources that makes such expenditure feasible and hence “affordable”.
+That is the only real meaning of “affordability” when it comes to government expenditure in a sovereign currency system.
 If the resources are idle, they can be put to productive use through government expenditure.
-If and when resources are fully utilized, there can be no non-inflationary expansion of government expenditure without a corresponding increase in taxes.
-At that point the budgetary limits have been reached.
-Again, the true limits are real, not financial.
+If and when resources are fully utilized, there can no longer be a non-inflationary expansion of government expenditure without a corresponding increase in taxes.
+At that point the policy limits have been reached.
+As always, the currency issuer’s true limits are real, not financial.

 My position is that the government should focus on real problems: unemployment, care for the aging, energy, climate change, and the disaster in the Gulf of Mexico.